Turtel216/Heavens-Door/README.md

 ## Hot keys so far

-> [!NOTE]
-> These will change most certainly as vim like motions are added

 ### Opening a file and closing files

 - To open a file add the file path after the executable.
 For example, after build the executable in ./build you open the test0.txt file in the ./test-files directory like so: